dracorp/log4sh/README.md

 To process new parameters, you have to invoke log4sh_init function with new ones.

+To unset all functions you have to invoke log4sh_deinit function.

 See also [CONTROL VARIABLES](#control-variables).
 For incorrect option it returns 1.

 ## EXAMPLES